jeffgortmaker/pyblp/docs/examples.rst

        seed=0
    )

-For a detailed explanation of how to use parameter matrices to configure all sorts of simulations, refer to :class:`Simulation`.
-Generally, the first element in `beta` and the first row in `sigma` and `pi` all correspond to prices.
-The following element in `beta`, the following row in `sigma` and `pi`, and the first element in `gamma` all correspond to a constant column.
+For a detailed explanation of how to use parameter matrices to configure many types of simulations, refer to the :class:`Simulation` documentation.
+Generally, the first element in `beta` and the first row in `sigma` and `pi` correspond to prices.
+The following element in `beta`, the following row in `sigma` and `pi`, and the first element in `gamma` correspond to a constant column.
 All following elements and rows correspond to other product characteristics.

-The first three elements of `gamma` are nonzero, so :math:`X_3` is a constant column followed by two simulated product characteristics.
-The first three elements of `beta` are also nonzero, so :math:`X_1` is prices followed by a constant column and the first simulated product characteristic in :math:`X_3`.
+The first three elements of `gamma` are nonzero, so :math:`X_3` consists of a constant column followed by two simulated product characteristics.
+The first three elements of `beta` are also nonzero, so :math:`X_1` consists of prices followed by a constant column and the first simulated product characteristic in :math:`X_3`.
 Only the last element on the diagonal of `sigma` is nonzero, so :math:`X_2` is simply a third simulated product characteristic.
 There is one column in :math:`pi`, so :math:`d` is a single simulated demographic.

 When :class:`Simulation` is initialized, it constructs agent data and simulates all product data except for prices and shares.